natgo/wt-wiki-scraper/wikitext-transpiled/ground/Panther%20A.md

 '''Cons:'''

-* Gun mantlet is only 100 mm thick, a huge and well-known weak spot to shoot at
+* Gun mantlet is only 100 mm thick, well-known weak spot to shoot at.
+The ball mg port that is 80 mm can also be penetrated albeit less frequently.
-*
 * Terrible reverse speed of only -4 km/h, can get the player killed
 * Weak side armour gets penetrated easily by Soviet APHEBC.
 Cannot angle too much
-* Lower glacis often catches fire or breaks transmission when penetrated, leaving the tank immobile and vulnerable
+* Lower glacis often catches fire or breaks transmission when penetrated, leaving the tank immobile and vulnerable.
+The transmission does protect the crew at the cost of a lengthy repair.
 * High profile for a medium tank makes it harder to hide
-* Roof armour of 16 mm is vulnerable to [[M2 Browning (12.7 mm)|M2 Brownings]] which are widely seen on American planes
+* Roof armour of 16 mm is vulnerable to [[M2 Browning (12.7 mm)|M2 Brownings]] which are widely seen on American planes.
+Any autocannon can cause strafing damage.
 * Although heavily armoured, it can still get frontally penetrated easily by a rather common heavy tank: [[IS-2 (Family)|IS-2]]
 * Gun mantlet traps shots (shells may deflect into the hull roof weak armour).
 This is incredibly rare.